 - Safety Score: 80.8

 At only 6.4 percent, East Lansing’s population has the lowest percentage of seniors on this list, which could mean that retirees might struggle to get by in this city.
-However, the cost of living is 6 percent lower than the national average, which should provide prospective residents some comfort.
+However, the cost of living is 6 percent lower than the national average, which should provide prospective residents with some comfort.

 West Lafayette, Ind.